-- S 7.1.3 If there is any indication that a stun has not been effective, or that animals are displaying signs of recovery from a stun, re-stunning must take place immediately. - S 7.2 Cattle must not be allowed into the slaughter box unless the slaughterman is ready to immediately stun the animal.
+- S 6.1.3\ If there is any indication that a stun has not been effective, or that animals are displaying signs of recovery from a stun, re-stunning must take place immediately. - S 6.2 Cattle must not be allowed into the slaughter box unless the slaughterman is ready to immediately stun the animal.

-- S 7.3 REVISED LEGAL All stunning pens for cattle must be constructed to: - a) restrict backwards, forwards or sideways movement - b) allow the slaughterman free access to the animal's forehead while it is restrained, and - c) allow release of the head as soon as the animal has been stunned. - S 7.4 LEGAL Cattle must be effectively stunned before being released from the stunning pen. - S 7.5 Cattle must only be stunned when they can be stuck immediately afterwards with a stun-to-stick interval of no more than 60 seconds. - S 7.6 The effectiveness of stunning must be recorded for at least 10 animals: - a) at the very start of each day's killing and - b) at least every 2 hours.
+- S 6.3 All stunning pens for cattle must be constructed to: - a) restrict backwards, forwards or sideways movement - b) allow release of the animal's head as soon as the stunning has been completed - c) allow the slaughterman free access to the animal's forehead while it is restrained. - S 6.4\ Cattle must be effectively stunned before being released from the stunning pen. - S 6.5 Cattle must only be stunned when they can be stuck immediately afterwards with a stun-to-stick interval of no more than 60 seconds. - S 6.6\ The effectiveness of stunning must be recorded for at least 10 animals: - a) at the very start of each day's killing and - b) at least every 2 hours.

-When fewer than 10 animals are being stunned, all animals must be assessed.
+(i) When fewer than 10 animals are being stunned all animals must be assessed.

-- S 7.6.1 The records of checks on the effectiveness of stunning must include: - a) the name of the person undertaking the checks - b) the number of cattle assessed - c) the date and time of the assessments - d) the number of cattle not effectively stunned - e) the action taken to correct ineffective stunning.
+- S 6.6.1 \ The records of checks on the effectiveness of stunning must include: - a) the name of the person undertaking the checks - b) the number of cattle assessed - c) the date and time of the assessments - d) the number of cattle not effectively stunned - e) the action taken to correct ineffective stunning.